MEADOW SWEET GROVE

 "Beef in Stout", Favourite Casserole Recipes, J. Salmon, Ltd.

 This recipe comes from "Favourite Casserole Recipes" and I have altered it slightly (as you do!).
-It calls for a nice can of Guinness ... but make sure you buy more than one, in case you have a fan in your house.
+It calls for one can of Guinness ... but make sure you buy more than one, in case you have a fan in your house.
 My husband loves this stew and his only complaint is that I don't buy a can of Guinness for him!

 You will need:

-1 lb stewing steak (1/2 small
+1 lb stewing steak

-package)
+(1/2 small package)

 1 tbsp olive oil

-A walnut of butter
+a walnut of butter

 1 white onion, diced